szogyenyid/szogyenyid.github.io/_posts/2023-08-23-local-env-with-tilt.md

 ### Installing Docker

 Docker is a fundamental tool for containerization, allowing you to package applications and their dependencies into isolated environments.
-Visit the official [Docker website](https://www.docker.com/products/docker-desktop) to download and install Docker Desktop for your operating system.
+Visit the official [Docker website](https://www.docker.com/products/docker-desktop) to download and install Docker Desktop (or engine) for your operating system.

 ### Installing kubectl

-kubectl is the command-line tool used to interact with Kubernetes clusters.
-To install kubectl, you can follow the installation instructions provided in the official Kubernetes documentation: [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+Kubectl is the command-line tool used to interact with Kubernetes clusters.
+To install kubectl, you can follow the installation instructions provided in the official Kubernetes documentation: [install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ### Installing ctlptl

 ctlptl simplifies the management of local Kubernetes clusters.
-You can install ctlptl by following the instructions on the GitHub repository: [ctlptl Installation](https://github.com/tilt-dev/ctlptl#installation).
+You can install ctlptl by following the instructions on the GitHub repository: [ctlptl Installation](https://github.com/tilt-dev/ctlptl#how-do-i-install-it).

 ### Installing Tilt